-Danish designer and manufacturer of bulk handling solutions, Lachenmeier-Monsun A/S
+Danish designer and manufacturer of bulk handling solutions

-has chosen to partner with Danish supplier of equipment for grain handling, SKIOLD in the construction of a plant that they are installing in Fredericia.
-The plant is a silo storage facility for grain and feedstuffs for a large grain trading company that gets its raw materials brought by ship and truck to the plant.
+Lachenmeier-Monsun has chosen to partner with Danish supplier of equipment for grain handling, SKIOLD in the construction of silo storage facilities for grain and feedstuffs for a large grain trading company that receives its raw materials by ship and truck to the facility.